 The strategy can be downloaded here.

-The Managing Authority for the ERDF Programme is the Department for Communities and Local Government (DCLG).
+The Managing Authority for the ERDF Programme is the Ministry of Housing, Communities and Local Government (MHCLG).
 The Department for Work and Pensions is the Managing Authority for the ESF Programme which in the Black Country, is co-financed by the Skills Funding Agency (SFA) and the Big Lottery Fund (BIG) through the Building Better Opportunities Programme.

 Recipients of ERDF and ESF funding must adhere to strict European funding regulations.
 Programme guidance can be found via the Gov.UK ESIF Page or click here.